 What are the children learning in school?

-For all children, the priority is their wellbeing.
-Initially, staff are running activities designed to get children talking about their experiences, and to help them through any difficulties.
-We will put additional measures in place for individual children who have specific needs, and will involve external agencies if that becomes necessary.
-Staff will then move onto reinforcing good learning behaviours and teaching school's full curriculum.
+When the new school year started, our priority for all children was their wellbeing after lockdown.
+Staff ran activities designed to get children talking about their experiences, and to help them through any difficulties.
+Thankfully, we are now in a position where we can return to teaching school's full curriculum which includes good learning behaviours.
+We will continue to put additional measures in place for individual children who have specific needs, and will involve external agencies if that becomes necessary.
 See our Recovery Curriculum page for more information.

 How are classes ('bubbles') organised?